 Cloud and Cloud Technologies

 Cloud and cloud technologies are two broad categories of technologies related to the general notion of Cloud Computing.
-By “Cloud,” we refer to a collection of infrastructure services such as Infrastructure-as-a-service (IaaS), Platform-as-a-Service (PaaS), etc., provided by various organizations where virtualization plays a key role.
+By “Cloud,” we refer to a collection of infrastructure services such as Infrastructure-as-a-service (IaaS), Platform-as-a-Service (PaaS), etc., provided by various organizations where virtualization usually plays a key role.
 By “Cloud Technologies,” we refer to various cloud runtimes such as Hadoop, Dryad and other MapReduce frameworks, and also the storage and communication frameworks such as Hadoop Distributed File System (HDFS), Amazon S3, etc. Although we name them as cloud technologies, runtimes such as Hadoop and Dryad can be run on local resources as well.

 Relevance of MapReduce to Many Task Computing